MileneMdvl/CV/README.md

    <img src="https://milenemdvl.github.io/CV/images/profile-picture.jpg" alt="Me sitting in a lecture hall" style="width:50%; height:auto"/>
 &nbsp; &nbsp; &nbsp;
   <p>
 This repository is used to store both my English and French CV's, as well as my Bachelor's and Master's theses, all in .pdf format.
 It can also be found at <a href="https://milenemdvl.github.io/CV">https://milenemdvl.github.io/CV</a>.

+<b><a target="_blank" href="https://www.linkedin.com/in/mil%C3%A8nemandeville/">LinkedIn</a></b>
   </p>
   </div>